 Why do you need an animation mentor?

-An animation mentor can teach you things beyond the animation basics you learn in school.
+There are many benefits of mentorship.
+An animation mentor, including a character animation supervisor, can teach you things beyond the animation basics you learn in school.
 Learning how to navigate the animation industry can only be achieved through actually giving it a try.
 Industry-trained animators walk beside you to help you avoid common pitfalls and build up your confidence, skills, and network.

 An animation mentor can fill in the gaps that are left open after classroom instruction is complete.
 Entry-level animators can use the advice from their mentors to build better portfolios, conduct efficient job searches, and prepare for interviews.
 Because of their learning experience, animation mentors know the do’s and don’ts of the industry.